-London Art Portfolio offers a high-end quality service, which delivers great value and success through a well-designed learning programme based on 30 years of experience in art and design lecturing and curriculum design.
+London Art Portfolio offers a high-end quality service, which delivers great value and success through a well-designed learning programme based on more than 30 years of experience in art and design lecturing and curriculum design.

 We deliver a diagnostic Foundation Course that offers specialist pathways in the following fields of art and design: Fine Art, Fashion Design, Textile Design, Graphic Communication Design, 3D Spatial Design, Architecture Design.